cdavidrf/AutomaticSummarizer/README.md

 - Graph Creation: Graphs are created using similarity matrices to represent the text structure.
 - Connected Components Computation: Connected components are identified within the graph structure to capture meaningful clusters of sentences.
 - Representative Sentence Selection: The MMR technique is used to select the most relevant sentences for the final summary.
-- Sentence Fusion: Selected sentences are fused to generate abstractive summaries.
+- Sentence Fusion: Selected sentences are fused to generate summaries.
 - Results Evaluation: Evaluation metrics such as ROUGE and BERTScore are calculated to assess the quality of the generated summaries.

 ## References